Everyone’s still talking Keto right?

 - Ketones in the body also result in bad breath.
 You will exhale acetone, giving the breath a fruity, but weird, smell.

 - If you want to pursue a ketogenic diet for diabetes, do so only under your doctor’s supervision.
 It will require very close monitoring of blood sugar, and your insulin regime or oral medications will need to be adjusted.

 - These types of restrictive eating plans also lead to social isolation.
 Adhering to these diets prohibits you from participate in normal social gatherings such as office parties or special occasions.
 They may even lead to disordered eating.

-- Learn more about diabetes and meal planning by checking out these resources and this book written by a registered dietitian and certified diabetes educator.
+- Learn more about diabetes and meal planning by checking out these resources and other books written by dietitians, including this book written by a registered dietitian and certified diabetes educator.